 The entrance to the American Museum Shop is near the 77th Street entrance, next to the elevators.
-Unusual gifts from all over the world - authentic examples of native handicraft, pottery, masks, Indian silver jewelry, dolls and carved objects - are on display.
+Unusual gifts from all over the world - authentic examples of native handicraft, pottery, masks, Indian silver jewelry, dolls and carved objects - are on sale.
 Specimens for the shell and mineral collector are kept in stock.
-A representative list of books, covering the many fields of the natural sciences, is also available.
+A representative selection of books, covering the many fields of the natural sciences, may be purchased.